Rutt Bridges Venture Fund

-At RBVF, you and other exceptional students at CU Denver come together (virtually for now!) to run a bona fide investment fund.
+At RBVF, you and other exceptional students at CU Denver come together to run a bona fide investment fund.
 Faculty members and professional advisors will support and mentor you throughout the entire process.
 Together, you will research, debate, and make real investment deals that will impact the Denver area and beyond.

 We welcome any current or recently graduated CU Denver student with an interest in investing and entrepreneurship.
 You must be able to commit one year as a student member and one year as a mentor and be available for both the fall and spring semesters.

 Every student must complete a rigorous application process.
 Please start by submitting an application below.
 If you meet the qualifications, we will respond to schedule an in-person interview at the start of the upcoming semester.

 CU Denver students of any program are invited to learn about investing and entrepreneurship through hands-on practice.
 Under the guidance of faculty and professional mentors, students analyze early-stage companies and startups, business and financial models, competitive markets, and successful exits.
 Learn the entire investment process, from reviewing pitches and making evaluations to managing an investment portfolio.